KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 Although most changes are likely to be minor, Khronos may change its privacy policy from time to time, and at the sole discretion of Khronos.
 We will provide notification of material changes to this Privacy Policy through our websites or by sending email to the email address you specify in your account.
 Khronos encourages visitors to frequently check this page for any minor changes to its Privacy Policy.

-This version of the privacy policy was last updated on July 25, 2018.
+This version of the privacy policy was last updated on August 4, 2021.
+This [Privacy Policy Changelog](https://github.com/KhronosGroup/Khronosdotorg/commits/main/legal/privacy-policy.md) is available on GitHub.